 4. La Parguera

-This quaint village features a bioluminescent bay, mangrove forests and nature reserves too.
+This beautiful village is famous for its a bioluminescent bay, lush mangrove forests and nature reserves.

-One of the best places to see and swim with dolphins in this village is at the La Parguera Nature Reserve where you’ll find a well-developed and extensive coral reef which is also a popular diving site.
+After visiting La Parguera, I found that the best place to see and swim with dolphins was at the La Parguera Nature Reserve where you’ll find a well-developed and extensive coral reef which is also a popular diving site.

-This super fun activity allows you to navigate through the beautiful mangroves and pass by lots of wonderful marine life including dolphins, sea turtles and rays too.
+This super fun activity allows you to navigate through the beautiful mangroves and pass by lots of wonderful marine life including dolphins, sea turtles, manatees and rays too.

 Check out the below video showing some dolphins in La Parguera: